[Joy with our troubles]

 When I went out for a walk one day, the wind was quite strong.
 As I felt it push against me I thought about how I’ve been pushing hard against all these challenges that have arisen in our life.
 I’ve been fighting it too hard.
 I definitely don’t have the patience, so I’m beginning to get why God has been persistently reminding me to trust Him.
 I thought I did!
 I thought I was!
 I thought my faith was stronger than that!
 I haven’t been trusting Him.
 (Not completely.
 Not like Abraham.)
 Yet, God remains faithful, even giving me a heads up before things get bumpy, and reminding me, when they do, that He’s still in control.

 On Saturday night, Andrew and I watched a movie called “All Saints,” which really spoke to me.
 (If you’ve never seen it, “All Saints is based on a true story, and it was well worth the watch.)
 One line specifically caught my ear.
 Without giving too much away, it was at a very crucial juncture of the movie.
 The Pastor had been trusting what He felt was God’s plan, only to have the rug pulled out from under him.
-His words to his wife as he surveyed what had happened were this “We’re right back where we started.”
+These were the words that he spoke to his wife as he surveyed what had happened: “We’re right back where we started.”
 (He echoed exactly my own thoughts and words.)
 His wife’s response though, as she surveyed everything, spoke a very different perspective: “No,” she said, “We’re somewhere entirely different,” and she was right.

 God continues to point the way; The only way, which is Him, and reminds me that He will do what He’s promised.
 I may not have all the specifics on what His promises mean for our life, but I do know that He promises to be the One who will meet all of our needs.
 He will always provide, one way or another—not necessarily everything I want, but more importantly exactly what I need.
 Though it’s felt like we’re back at square one, God assures me: “No, you’re somewhere entirely different.”
 As I read the verse below I paused to consider what joy in our troubles truly means.